-This shows that for 1 currency unit of long-term fund the company has 0.83 corresponding units of fixed assets; furthermore, the ideal ratio is said to be around 0.67.
+This shows that for 1 currency unit of the long-term fund, the company has 0.83 corresponding units of fixed assets; furthermore, the ideal ratio is said to be around 0.67.

 High and Low Fixed Assets Ratio

-Ideally fixed assets should be sourced from long-term funds & current assets should from short-term funds/current liabilities.
+Ideally, fixed assets should be sourced from long-term funds & current assets should be from short-term funds/current liabilities.

-High – Ratio of more than 1 indicates net fixed assets of the company are more than its long-term funds which demonstrates that the company has bought some of its fixed assets with the help of short-term funds.
+High – A ratio of more than 1 indicates net fixed assets of the company are more than its long-term funds which demonstrate that the company has bought some of its fixed assets with the help of short-term funds.
 This depicts operational inefficiency.

-Low – Ratio of less than 1 indicates long-term funds of the company are more than its net fixed assets It is desirable to some extent as it means that a company has sufficient long-term funds to cover its fixed assets.
+Low – A ratio of less than 1 indicates long-term funds of the company are more than its net fixed assets It is desirable to some extent as it means that a company has sufficient long-term funds to cover its fixed assets.

 Short Quiz for Self-Evaluation